Frederic Coudert Jr.: Background

-Coudert was born in New York City on May 7, 1898, the son of Frederic René Coudert, II (1871–1955) and Alice T. (Wilmerding) Coudert.
+Coudert was born in New York City on May 7, 1898, the son of Frederic René Coudert II (1871–1955) and Alice T. (Wilmerding) Coudert.
 He attended the Browning and Morristown Schools in New York City, then entered Harvard College in 1916, but when the US entered World War I, Coudert joined the Army.
 He served in France as a first lieutenant assigned to the 105th Infantry Regiment, a unit of the 27th Division.
 In 1918, he received his Bachelor of Arts degree from Columbia College as part of a program that awarded degrees to military members through a combination of academic study and military service.
+At Columbia, Frederic R. Coudert Jr. was a member of the Philolexian Society.

 Coudert was discharged from the army in 1919 and began attending Columbia Law School.
 He received his LL.B. degree in 1922, was admitted to the bar in 1923, and commenced practice in New York City.
 He served as an assistant United States attorney for the Southern District of New York in 1924 and 1925.

 Politics

 Coudert was a member of The New York Young Republican Club.
 He was an unsuccessful Republican candidate for New York County District Attorney in 1929.
 He was a delegate to the Republican state conventions every two years from 1930 to 1948, and the Republican National Conventions every four years from 1936 to 1948.

 From 1939 to 1946, Coudert was a member of the New York State Senate, sitting in the 162nd, 163rd, 164th and 165th New York State Legislatures.

-He was elected as a Republican to the 80th, 81st, 82nd, 83rd, 84th and 85th United States Congresses, holding office from January 3, 1947, to January 3, 1959.
+He was elected as a Republican to the 80th Congress, easily defeating a three-term liberal Republican in the primary.
+He was reelected to the 81st, 82nd, 83rd, 84th and 85th United States Congresses, holding office from January 3, 1947, to January 3, 1959.
+In his first term he gained a rare freshman appointment to the Appropriations Committee.
+In the 85th Congress (1957 to 1959), he became the ranking Republican on the Appropriations Subcommittee on Departments of State and Justice, the Judiciary and Related Agencies.
 Coudert voted in favor of the Civil Rights Act of 1957.

+In 1954 and 1956 Coudert won reelection with fewer than 51% of the vote.
+Facing a rising young Republican liberal, John V. Lindsay, in 1958, he ceded the Republican nomination and retired from the House.